www.NAFTracks.com

 Dr. Eric Miller, a psychologist and certified music therapist, has been working on developing integrative techniques with biofeedback and music.
 He serves as president of Expressive Therapy Concepts, a non-profit organization dedicated to the creative arts therapies and he has recently joined the staff at the Mind/Body Connection, a holistic treatment center in King of Prussia.
 A variety of music therapy interventions are used to facilitate desired physiological goals.
 In addition to using music to cue (classically condition) relaxation, Dr. Miller often asks patients to produce tones or chants that express their emotionality.

 Eric's samba-style guitar is featured on the opening track on Jam Tracks in G Minor.
-Eric's mandolin playing will appear on Jam Tracks in E Minor.
+Eric's mandolin playing appears on Jam Tracks in E Minor.

 www.Biofeedback.net